£100 000 Life Insurance Policy Cost 2026

 • The type of insurance you are looking for

-• How much you are seeking in a cash lump sum payment
+• How much are you seeking in a cash lump sum payment

 • The term or length of the policy